 - Preventing infection: It’s important to protect the skin in the affected area from drying, cracking, infection and skin breakdown.
 Your physician will advise you about how to care for your skin and nails to help prevent problems.

 - Elevating affected areas: Whenever you can, keep your affected arm or leg lifted above your heart.

-Why does Lymphedema happen during breast cancer treatment?
+Lymphedema during breast cancer

 - Lymphedema happens when tissues retain the fluid left behind after the heart sends blood to your tissues and organs.